You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 2. Select the Clients table and then click Add.

-3. Close the Show Table dialog box.
+3. Close the Show Table dialog box or Add Tables pane depending on your version of Access.

 You will now see the query grid.
 The top section of the query window displays a list of fields for each table you selected to use for this query.